spywhere/JavatarDoc/getting_started.rst

 .. image:: images/gettingstarted/panel_source_folder.png

-.. warning:: Source Folder and Dependencies settings will be reset if you do not save your project.
+.. warning:: If project data restoration feature is disable and you did not save your project, Source Folder and Dependencies settings might be reset when you restarted Sublime Text.

 Menu is Everything
 ------------------

 .. image:: images/gettingstarted/javatar_menu.png

-As you can see, |J| use menu instead of Command Palette to help group commands to a single submenu.
+As you can see, |J| use menus instead of Command Palette to help group commands to a single submenu.
 This helps find commands easier when you do not know which command you are looking for.

 And also |st| did not support dynamic Command Palette since |J| need to add or remove an action from snippets, packages or your project's dependencies list.